You will need to buy or rent a few things in order to learn to play the violin.

 Where Do I Get a violin?

 Buying or renting from a reputable shop is a good way to ensure you are getting something decent.
-Consult your local conservatory or professional orchestra for recommendations.
-If you don’t have a good shop in your area, here are a few sources you may look into: Johnson Strings* and Shar Music*.
+If you live locally in New England, Wiessmeyer Violins*, Douglas Cox*, and Carriage House Violins* are three places to start.
+If you live elsewhere, we recommend you consult your local conservatory or professional orchestra for recommendations.
+If you don’t have a good shop in your area, here are a few sources you may look into for mail-order instrument purchases and rentals: Johnson Strings* and Shar Music*.

 How Much Do I Need to Spend?